These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 Incline bench presses

-This puts a little more stress on your upper chest, also known as the clavicular head of the pectoralis major.
+This incline puts a little more stress on your upper chest, also known as the clavicular head of the pectoralis major.

-Most gyms have a dedicated incline bench press station but, if yours doesn’t, just put an adjustable bench inside a squat rack.
+Most gyms have a dedicated incline bench press station, but if yours doesn’t, just put an adjustable bench inside a squat rack.

 Other than the angle of the bench, incline bench presses are performed the same way as flat bench presses.